AuthMe/AuthMeReloaded/docs/config.md

 ---

-This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Tue Apr 21 23:21:34 CEST 2026
+This page was automatically generated on the [AuthMe/AuthMeReloaded repository](https://github.com/AuthMe/AuthMeReloaded/tree/master/docs/) on Wed Apr 22 18:19:00 CEST 2026